momentobooth/momentobooth/README.md

 ### Current workarounds which should be removed ASAP

-- `screenshot` and `printing` are imported from git due to being incompatible with Flutter 3.10.x
+- `screenshot` is imported from git due to being incompatible with Flutter 3.10.x
 - Pods `MACOSX_DEPLOYMENT_TARGET` is overridden to 10.13 due to macOS build error which seems to come from the `hotkey_manager` package
 - `*.generated.dart` is temporarily un-ignored from source control (and `library_api.generated.dart` is included) due to `ffigen` generating code which doesn't directly compile on Flutter 3.10.x
   - If you have to regenerate it, make sure to add `final` to all classes that inherit from `ffi.Struct`